-In an age where interactive whiteboard and projection systems have become common place in the classroom, the advancing technological revolution is driving this arena to new heights.
+In an age where interactive whiteboard and projection systems have become commonplace in the classroom, the advancing technological revolution is driving this arena to new heights.

 It’s important your interactive whiteboard helps students achieve learning goals by promoting critical thinking and keeping students engaged in lessons.
 The only problem is choosing the right one for you and your students.
 It’s no easy task, as there’s plenty of hype and jargon to be navigated.
-Luckily we’ve done the work for you, so here’s our top tips for buying the best interactive whiteboards for your classroom.
+Luckily we’ve done the work for you, so here are our top tips for buying the best interactive whiteboards for your classroom.

 1. Size and Design

 Flat panel interactive whiteboards which are suitable for most classroom sizes range from 55” to 98”, with the most popular sizes being in the range 65” to 84”.
 The size of the room should dictate the size of your screen.
 The basic rule is that the screen should be large enough to allow the students at the back of the class to be able to easily read a 20pt font.

 Their weights range from 38Kg to over 100Kg in some cases so the logistics for installation and feasibility of wall and room mounting positions needs to be carefully considered for safety reasons.